MinecraftForge/Documentation/docs/blockstates/introduction.md

-Introduction to Blockstates
+Introduction to blockstate jsons
 ===========================

-Blockstates tell the game which model it shall use depending on data on the block.
+Blockstate jsons tell the game which model it should use depending on the values of the block's [blockstate properties][blockstate].
-A simple block only has a "*normal*" blockstate which is its default.
+A simple block with no properties only has a "*normal*" blockstate which is its default.
 A more complex block that can be displayed in different ways has so called *variants*.

-As an example, let's take a look at the vanilla `oak-log.json`:
+As an example, let's take a look at the vanilla `oak_log.json`:

 ```json
 {